-6:1 Then He went out from there and came to His hometown,9 and His disciples followed Him.
+6:1 Then He went out from there and came to His hometown, and His disciples followed Him.
 2 And when the Sabbath came He began to teach in the synagogue.
-And many who heard were astonished, saying: "Where did this man get these things?" and "What wisdom is this that is given to him?" and "Such mighty works are being performed by his
+And many who heard were astonished, saying: "Where did this man get these things?" and "What wisdom is this that is given to him?" and "Such mighty works are being performed by his hands!
+3 Isn't this the carpenter, the son of Mary, and brother of James, Joses, Judas and Simon?
+And aren't his sisters here with us?"
+So they took offense at Him.
+4 But Jesus said to them, "A prophet is not without honor, except in his hometown, among his relatives, even in his